Why this website?

-The aim of this blog is to publish some of outstanding work done by those students (building on a similar initiative which included other modules in my department too).
+The primary aim of this site is to publish some of outstanding work done by those students (building on a similar initiative which included other modules in my department too).
 Why?
 Because this can help:

 - foster students’ learning, by providing examples of top student work and an aspiration to work towards for current and future students;

 - contribute to a deeper understanding of specific political and international issues (especially political violence, and politics and religion), by publishing high-quality analyses of such issues on the internet;

 - promote sharper critical engagement across our global society, improve the quality and depth of public debate, and showcase healthy scepticism and enquiry.